hadley/adv-r/Rcpp.md

 ## Rcpp sugar

 Rcpp provides a lot of "sugar", C++ functions that work very similarly to their R equivalents.
 (The main difference is that they don't recycle their inputs - you need to do that yourself).
 Rcpp sugar makes it possible to write efficient C++ code that looks almost identical to the R equivalent.
 If a sugar version of the function you're interested exists, you should use it: it's expressive and well tested.
-Sugar functions aren't always faster than your hand-written equivalent, but they will get faster as more time is spend on optimising Rcpp.
+Sugar functions aren't always faster than your hand-written equivalent, but they will get faster as more time is spent on optimising Rcpp.

 Sugar functions can be roughly broken down into